-Filmmaker Ava DuVernay has been elected to the film academy’s Board of Governors for the first time.
+Filmmaker Ava DuVernay has been chosen to the movie academy’& rsquo; s Board of Governors for the

-The organization that puts on the Oscars said that the number of women on the 54-person board has gone from 25 to 26 and people of color from 11 to 12.
+The company that puts on the Oscars said that the variety of ladies on the 54-person board has gone from 25 to 26 and people of shade from 11 to 12.

-The Board of Governors represent each of the academy’s 17 branches and work to set the organization’s strategy, finances and “fulfillment of its mission.”
+The Board of Governors represent each of the academy’& rsquo; s 17 branches and also job to set the company’& rsquo; s approach, financial resources and “& ldquo; fulfillment of its objective.”

 & rdquo; DuVernay, that was nominated for her documentary “& ldquo; 13th, & rdquo; has actually been an active and singing member of the movie academy for many years.
 She recently backed up David Oyelowo’& rsquo; s assertion that members of the academy threated to squash “& ldquo; Selma & rsquo; s & rdquo; honors opportunities after they wore Tees with the words “& ldquo; I Can & rsquo; t Breathe & rdquo; to the film & rsquo; s New York best in 2014 in honor of Eric Garner.